 In fifth grade, students build conversational Spanish skills.
 Students practice simple sentences in the present tense.
 They explore vocabulary relating to colors and sizes, food, animals, clothing, household items, etc. Fifth grade grammar concepts include greetings and farewells, negation, forming plurals, subject-verb agreement, the present and the present progressive tenses, direct objects, prepositions, etc. In the classroom, a variety of instructional Powerpoints, handouts, and worksheets complement the curriculum.
 In addition, the culture, geography, and historical importance of Spain is studied.
 The fifth grade meets for three, forty-five minute class periods weekly.

 In fifth grade, students are taught the Bible basics (structure and context), as well as Psalm structure, interpretation, and creation.
-They are asked to create Prayers of the People for Chapel.
+They are asked to create and offer Prayers of the People for chapel service.
 Students are required to memorize Old Testament verses and to reflect regularly in their gratitude journals.
 In addition, students explore, in depth, the Biblical accounts of the stories of Creation, Eden and the Fall, Cain and Abel, Noah, the patriarchs Abraham, Isaac, and Jacob, Exodus, The Great Commandment vs. the Ten Commandments, and the Passover in relation to communion at the Last Supper.
 Finally, students celebrate Pentecost.

 The students of St. John’s will experience and gain understanding of the role of the Arts throughout the world and in their own lives through the acquisition of artistic vocabulary and skills and the exposure to a diverse range of artistic mediums.
 Students will build character and faith through participation in and appreciation of artistic performances both in the school and the community including the Christmas Celebration, the Festival of the Arts, as well as informal performances.

 Students in fifth grade participate in both band and in the all-school chorus.